operand/agency/site/_articles/messaging.md

 the `id` of an agent in the space (point-to-point) or the special id `*` for a broadcast (see below).

-The `from` field is populated for you when sending.
+The `from` field is automatically populated for you when sending.

 ## The `action` Field